knuesel/mono-math/README.md

-## Comparison of math symbols in monospace fonts.
+## Comparison of math symbols in monospace fonts

 The site files are in `public/`.
 The samples and some other files are generated with Julia.
 To recreate them, first install the dependencies by running the